-Inspired from Windows Phone 7 UI, Microsoft introduced metro user interface and Lock Screen in Windows 8.
+Inspired from Windows Phone 7 UI, Microsoft introduced metro user interface and Lock Screen in Windows 8. which is present in Windows 10 also.
 Lock Screen includes a beautiful background image with date, time and some notification icons, this lock screen appears before you login or when you log out of or when you lock your PC.

-We’ve covered how to set custom image as lock screen background, Lock screen allows touch-screen enabled users to login with pin code or by using picture password, so this lock screen is more useful for touch-screens than for PC users as I feel, and lock screen adds one more step or hurdle to pass for us to login, go productive!
-We can easily disable lock screen in Windows 8 by using group Policy editor, here is how.
+We’ve covered how to set custom image as lock screen background, Lock screen allows touch-screen enabled users to login with pin code or by using picture password.
+So this lock screen is more useful for touch-screens than for PC users as I feel, and lock screen adds one more step or hurdle to pass for us to login, go productive!
+We can easily disable lock screen in Windows 10 by using group Policy editor, here is how.

 1. Using Run command press Win +R to open it and type gpedit.msc